-When robots will leave industrial mass production to help with household chores, the requirements for robot platforms will change.
-While industrial production requires strength, precision, speed, and endurance, domestic service tasks require different capabilities from the robots.
-The three most important skills for an autonomous household robot are: robust navigation in indoor environments, object manipulation, and intuitive communication with the users.
+In order to leave industrial mass production and help with household chores, robots must fulfill a new set of requirements.
+While industrial production requires strength, precision, speed, and endurance, domestic service tasks require robust navigation in indoor environments, flexible object manipulation, and intuitive communication with the users.

-Robust navigation requires a map of the home, navigational sensors, such as laser-range scanners, and a mobile base that is small enough to move through the narrow passages found in domestic environments.
+Robust navigation needs a map of the home, navigational sensors, such as laser-range scanners, and a mobile base that is small enough to move through the narrow passages found in domestic environments.
 At the same time, the base must have a large enough support area to allow for a human-like robot height, which is necessary for both object manipulation and for face-to-face communication with the users.

 Object manipulation requires dexterous arms that can handle the payload of common household objects.
 To detect and recognize such objects the robot needs appropriate sensors like laser range finders and cameras.

 Intuitive communication with the users requires the combination of multiple modalities, such as speech, gestures, mimics, and body language.

 While, in our opinion, none of the three requirements is optional, most available domestic robot systems support only one or two of the above skills.
-In this paper, we describe the integration of all three skills in our robot Dynamaid, which we developed for research on domestic service applications.
+In this paper, we describe the integration of all three skills in our new robot Dynamaid, which we developed for research on domestic service applications.
 We equipped Dynamaid with an omnidirectional drive for robust navigation, two anthropomorphic arms for object manipulation, and with a communication head.
 In contrast to most other service robot systems, Dynamaid is lightweight, inexpensive, and easy to interface.